Medically reviewed on Aug 27, 2018

 - Numbness or tingling.
 These sensations might radiate into one or more fingers — usually the ring and little fingers.

 The pain of golfer's elbow can come on suddenly or gradually.
-The pain might worsen when you:
+The pain might worsen with certain movements, such as swinging a golf club.

 When to see a doctor